 British Eventing requires its Accredited Coaches to fulfil specific criteria, designed to help them to maintain professionalism and to provide the best service to riders at all times.
 These criteria include both essential qualifications and specific certification, including first aid, safeguarding children, public liability insurance and a DBS check.
-The requirements for coaches to become BE Accredited are centred around the British Eventing Coaching Certificates (BECC), endorsed by UKCC qualifications, which BE offers at Level 2 and Level 3.
+The requirements for coaches to become BE Accredited are centred around the British Eventing Coaching Certificates (BECC), endorsed by UKCC qualifications.
 BE Accredited Coaches must also hold fully paid up BE membership in order to remain accredited (all membership types are valid apart from Day Pass Membership).

 For any queries on the requirements, please email firstname.lastname@example.org.

 For any of the relevant certificates required below, if the coach is also listed as a BHS APC (Accredited Professional Coach) and has already submitted certificates directly to the BHS, then BE can obtain copies of these.
 BE Accredited Coaches need to inform BE that they are listed as a BHS APC, and agree to data sharing.

 All BE Accredited Coaches must be able to evidence an up-to-date equine specific first aid or first aid at work certificate at all times.
 A copy of the relevant certificate must be sent to BE.
 Specific requirements for first aid are as follows: